JCode1986/ChiropracticWellness/README.md

 ---
 ## Web Application
+ECommerce site created for a chiropractic clinic to sell services online and perform treatment services in client homes during COVID-19 social-distancing while the clinic is closed.

 The web application consists of a frontend written in Razor views, HTML, CSS, Bootstrap.
 The backend was written in C# using ASP.NET Core 2, Entity Framework Core, and the MVC framework.